inmanta/inmanta-core/docs/model_developers/modules.rst

 Versioning
 ----------
-Inmanta modules should be versioned.
-The current version is reflected in the module.yml file and in the commit is should be tagged in the git repository as well.
-To ease the use inmanta provides a command (inmanta modules commit) to modify module versions, commit to git and place the correct tag.
+Inmanta modules are versioned based on git tags.
+The current version is reflected in the ``module.yml`` file and in the commit is should be tagged in the git repository as well.
+To ease the use inmanta provides a command (``inmanta modules commit``) to modify module versions, commit to git and place the correct tag.

 To make changes to a module, first create a new git branch::